 Since 3PLs also run warehouses, green companies will be implementing sustainable practices as well, such as storing inventory in locations most optimum to customers or using efficient tools within the warehouse.

-Working with a 3PL that is also making efforts to go green will no doubt advance your efforts toward operating more sustainably.
+Working with a sustainable 3PL that is making efforts to go green will no doubt advance your efforts toward operating more sustainably.

 Items classified as SIOC, or “Ships In Own Container,” are delivered without the typical brown overbox used in shipping.
 Let’s say you’re selling a pair of shoes online.
 Instead of packaging the box of sneakers into another container for shipping, that pair is shipped directly in the box they come in.